microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 #### Design Considerations

 - IOM builds upon monitoring and management capabilities of the underlying platform to surface metrics and observability data relevant to IOM components such as Providers; requests per Provider etc. This feature must be enabled before users can access metrics via **Insights** feature of IOM.
-Once enabled, it takes approximately 24 hours for backend processes to analyse and aggregate data and populate these dashboards.
+Once enabled, it takes approximately 24 hours for backend processes to analyze and aggregate data and populate these dashboards.
 - IOM ships with Insights dashboard which tracks metrics such as daily events, system monitoring etc. Dynamics 365 Intelligent Order Management provides insights for the business data moving through the system.
 The insights are critical for business users to monitor key metrics, respond to issues, and take actions to move orders through their business process.
   - **Daily Events** tracks events flowing through an Orchestration pipeline etc.
         ![iom-daily-events](./media/iom-daily-events.png)